ipozdeev/it-skills-for-research/knowledge-transfer.md

 Happy coding!

-## secret topic
-TBA

 ## exercises
-1. Create a pip/conda (`packrat`) environment if using `Python` (`R`);
-2. Think how you would export this environment to another computer;
-3. Clone/update `digital-tools-for-finance` repo and use `packrat` to install the dependencies needed to run the app in `r-shiny-tutorial/`;
+1.  clone/update `digital-tools-for-finance` repo and use `packrat` to install the dependencies needed to run the app in `r-shiny-tutorial/`;
-4. Create a virtual environment with `venv` or `conda` and export it to a `.txt` file;
-1. Add another input control to the `r-shiny-tutorial` app to add/exclude stocks from the OLS estimation and chart;
+4.  add another input control to the `r-shiny-tutorial` app to add/exclude stocks from the OLS estimation and chart;
+1.  create own virtual environment;
+2.  make it portable to another computer;
+5.  register the environment as a jupyter kernel;
-2. Create a jupyter notebook, produce some output.
+4.  create a new jupyter notebook and produce some output;
-3. Save, commit and push the notebook to Github; make sure it appears there with the output.
+3.  save, commit and push the notebook to Github; make sure it appears with the output.
+3.  clone the annotated transformer notebook and install the requirements, then make sure you can run the cells.